2025–26 Saudi Pro League

-The 2025–26 Saudi Pro League (known as the Roshn Saudi League for sponsorship reasons) is the 69th season of the top-tier Saudi football league, established in 1957, and the 18th season since it was rebranded as the Saudi Pro League in 2008.
+The 2025–26 Saudi Pro League (known as the Roshn Saudi League for sponsorship reasons) was the 69th season of the top-tier Saudi football league, established in 1957, and the 18th season since it was rebranded as the Saudi Pro League in 2008.

-Al-Ittihad are the defending champions, having won their 10th title last season.
+Al-Ittihad were the defending champions, having won their 14th title last season, however they failed to defend the league title this season, losing out to Al-Nassr, who won their 11th league title.
 Al-Najma and Neom earned automatic promotion to the Pro League, while Al-Hazem earned the last promotion spot through the play-offs.
 Al-Raed, Al-Orobah, and Al-Wehda were relegated to the 2025–26 Saudi First Division League.

 Teams

 18 teams will compete in the league – the top 15 teams from the previous season and the 3 teams promoted from the FD League.

 Teams who were promoted to the Pro League

 On 22 April 2025, Neom became the first team to be promoted following a 3–0 away win against Al-Arabi.
 They were crowned champions following a 6–0 away win against Jeddah on 29 April 2025.
 Neom will play in the top flight of Saudi football for the first time in their history and will be the 40th side to participate in the Saudi Pro League since its inception.
 In addition, they will become the second side to represent the Tabuk Province following Al-Watani's promotion in 2007.

 On 12 May 2025, Al-Najma became the second club to be promoted following a 2–0 home win against Ohod.
 Al-Najma return to the top flight for the first time since getting relegated in the 2002–03 season and will play in their 12th season in the top flight.
 In addition, this will be their first season in the Pro League era.

 On 29 May 2025, Al-Hazem became the third and final club to be promoted after defeating Al-Adalah 3–0 in the promotion play-offs final.
 This was Al-Hazem's fourth promotion in seven years and will play in their 11th season in the top flight.